 All candidates take two papers.
-Candidates will be eligible for grades $\mathsf{A}^$ to $\mathsf{G}$ .
+Candidates will be eligible for grades 9 to 1.

 All candidates take: and:

 Paper 1 2 hours Paper 2 2 hours

-Reading 50% Writing 50%
+Reading 50% Writing .
+50%

 50 marks 50 marks

-Structured and extended writing questions Questions will be based on Arabic passages Two composition tasks
+Structured and extended writing questions Two composition tasks

-Externally assessed
+Questions will be based on Arabic passages Externally assessed

-Externally assessed
+Externally assessed . • -

-Information on availability is in the ${\bf Before\ you\ start\ }$ section.
+Information on availability is in the Before you start section.